getumbrel/umbrel-samourai-dojo/doc/DOCKER_advanced_setups.md

 ## Local Electrum server used as data source for imports/rescans ##

-If you're running an instance of ElectrumX or Electrs on your local network, Dojo allows you to define this instance as the data source used for imports and rescans.
+If you're running an instance of ElectrumX, Electrs or Fulcrum on your local network, Dojo allows you to define this instance as the data source used for imports and rescans.
 This setup is an alternative to the local indexer provided by MyDojo.

 Important: Do not use an Electrum server operated by a third party or hosted on a different local network.